risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep.rst

    service has one consisten IP address and port, whereas pods can be created, destroyed frequently and changing IP addresses

-   if old pod failes, gets destroyed, the service decides how to route traffic to an new pod
+   if an old pod failes, gets destroyed, the service decides how to route traffic to a new pod

+   to start service from existing spec file run ``kubectl create -f $myService.yaml``

+   to verify run ``kubectl get services`` or ``kubectl get services $myService.yaml``

+   in case of nginx, service can be verified with ``curl localhost:30080``

 |

 sample service spec, associated with label selector - app